user profile avatar

 Bio

-Natalie Jones is in the graduating class of 2025 at Bellarmine Preparatory School in WA.
+Natalie Jones is a first-year at Barnard College of Columbia University in New York studying anthropology with a concentration in medicine on the pre-medical track.
 She hopes to pursue a career in obstetrics and gynecology with a focus on patients in marginalized communities.
 Her passions lie in acting and other visual arts.
-She is involved in ASB, Black Student Union, Ignatian Global Scholars, the Capstone Research Program, journalism, National Honor Society, theatre and more at her school.
-During her time at Bellarmine, she has received the sophomore and junior English award, WJEA Journalism award, and national recognition by College Board for the PSAT/SAT.
-Outside of school, she volunteers as a teen to teen crisis line worker in King County.
-In her free time she enjoys music, playing the harp, reading, watching video essays, and exploring various creative outlets.
+At Barnard, she is involved with Columbia Musical Theatre, various medical-focused clubs, and mental health work.
+During her time at her high school, Bellarmine Preparatory, she received the sophomore and junior English award, WJEA Journalism award, and national recognition by College Board for the PSAT/SAT and was involved in a plethora of activities including ASB, Black Student Union, Ignatian Global Scholars, the Capstone Research Program, journalism, National Honor Society, theatre, and more.
+Outside of school, she volunteered as a teen to teen crisis line worker in King County and worked as a babysitter.
+In her free time she enjoys music, playing the harp, reading, watching movies and video essays, and doing anything creative.

 Education